eGax/TrenchBroom_xtras_plus/games_wip/Quake-II-RE/readme.md

 <img src="https://github.com/eGax/TrenchBroom_xtras_plus/assets/9817245/02739981-f69f-48fb-b135-9bfd9f66c81e" alt="drawing" width="240"/><br>

-This was orignally meant to be a drop in replacement for the one that comes with TrenchBroom, but after with talking with Paril due to changes in Q2 and the addons, that would make this impossible to work for Q2 & Q2RE.I choose to keep it seperate for now.
+This was orignally meant to be a drop in replacement for the one that comes with TrenchBroom, but after with talking with Paril due to changes in Q2 and the addons, that would make this impossible to work for Q2 & Q2RE.
+I choose to keep it seperate for now.
 You are free to make this work for you how ever you want.
 Gameconfig text file configs are surprisingly easy once you start looking the ones that come with TrenchBroom.
 I haven't ported all my custom changes from my setup to this one, but its my plan in the future.

 ## Installing